matrix-org/matrix-spec-proposals/changelogs/client_server.rst

 - Spec clarifications:

-  - Fixed an example of ``m.room.member`` event and added a clarification on the membership event sent upon profile uppdate (`#950 <https://github.com/matrix-org/matrix-doc/pull/950>`_).
+  - Fixed an example of ``m.room.member`` event and added a clarification on the membership event sent upon profile update (`#950 <https://github.com/matrix-org/matrix-doc/pull/950>`_).
   - Spell out the way that state is handled by ``POST /createRoom`` (`#362 <https://github.com/matrix-org/matrix-doc/pull/362>`_).